morphy76/ggraph/examples/velvet/README.md

-# Velvet Example - Educational Q&A Evaluation
+# Velvet Example - Educational Q&A Evaluation (Concurrent)

-This example demonstrates a graph using AIW (Almawave) conversational nodes with different Velvet models to create an automated educational question-answer-evaluation flow.
+This example demonstrates a graph using AIW (Almawave) conversational nodes with different Velvet models to create an automated educational question-answer-evaluation flow **with concurrent execution across multiple threads**.

 ## Overview